 Crack Cocaine Detox

-Two drugs that may be used during crack detox include:
+Drugs that may be used during Crack detox and what they treat include:

 Treatment for Crack Cocaine

-Individuals addicted to crack cocaine often have the best chance of recovery while detoxing at a drug treatment facility.
+Individuals addicted to Crack Cocaine often have the best chance of recovery while detoxing at a drug treatment facility.
 Treatment programs are run by therapists and physicians who personalize recovery based on each patient’s needs.
-Group therapy and cognitive behavioral therapy can help patients recognize and change the behaviors that led to their addiction.
-In fact, many researchers have found that the social aspect of crack use may be the single most difficult part to overcome.
-Overcoming a crack addiction starts with finding new surroundings, healthy relationships and a positive support system.
+Many programs use a variety of therapeutic techniques, including individual psychotherapy, psychoeducational groups, process groups, support groups, cognitive behavioral therapy (CBT), motivational Interviewing, dialectical behavioral therapy (DBT).
+These therapies can help patients learn healthy relapse prevention skills and recognize and change the behaviors and thought patterns that led to their abuse and addiction to Crack Cocaine.
+In fact, many researchers have found that the social aspect of Crack use may be the single most difficult part to overcome.
+Overcoming a Crack addiction starts with finding new surroundings, healthy relationships and a positive support system.

-Crack addiction can be treated…the key is that the addict must be given a place in family and social structures where they may never have been before.
+Crack addiction can be treated–the key is that the [individual being helped] must be given a place in family and social structures where they may never have been before.
 Habilitation more than rehabilitation.

-The relationships and support groups in drug treatment facilities are vital in helping addicts through the recovery process.
-If you are looking for a crack cocaine addiction treatment program, please contact us today.
+The relationships and support groups in drug treatment facilities are vital in helping those struggling with addiction through the recovery process.
+If you are looking for a Crack Cocaine addiction treatment program, contact a treatment provider for more information.